Writing critically about theory or models

 • What are its origins?
 Did it develop out of another model or theory?

-• How it has changed/evolved over time?
+• How has it changed/evolved over time?

 • What are the principles on which it is based?